frgul006/lgcab-angular-universal/CONTRIBUTING.md

 # Contributing Guide

 Thanks for contributing!
-This repo is an Angular Universal application with SSR and prerendering.
+This repo is an Angular 17 SSR application with prerendering enabled.
 Please follow the steps below to keep changes consistent and easy to review.

 ## Getting Started
-- Install dependencies: `npm install` or `yarn`.
+- Install dependencies: `npm install`.
 - Start the dev server: `npm run start`.
-- Build SSR locally: `npm run build:ssr && npm run serve:ssr`.
+- Build SSR locally: `npm run build && npm run serve:ssr`.

 ## Branching & Workflow
 - Create a feature branch from `main` or the default branch.